tobinjt/johntobin.ie/content/blog/Hugo_tips.md

 ## hugo vs rsync

-Hugo regenerates every output file every time you run it, and changed timestamps cause `rsync` to replace all the files on the remote side rather than just transferring the new or updated files unless you pass the right arguments:
+Hugo regenerates every output file every time you run it, and the changed timestamps cause `rsync` to replace all the files on the remote side rather than just transferring the new or updated files unless you pass the right arguments:

 *   `--checksum`: force checksumming of every file rather than using timestamp and size comparison so that identical files are detected and skipped rather than being transferred.
+This saves some bandwidth at the cost of CPU, but more importantly if you're using `-v` the output will show the files with meaningful differences rather than all files.
 *   `--no-times`: don't update timestamps on the remote side, which would otherwise happen because the timestamp of every file has been changed on the source side.
 Updating the timestamps on the remote side breaks browser